rederyk/pwnagotchi_GPSD-ng/README.md

 - __Outdoor__: GPS module/dongle works fine.
 - __Indoor__: is the GPS module/dongle doesn't work, you can use your phone.

-This plugin select the most accurate (base on fix information) and most recent position.
+If main_device is not set (default), the device with the most accurate (base on fix information) and most recent position, will be selected.

 If main_device is set, the plugin will use that main device position, if available.
 If the main device is not available, it will fallback to other devices.

 If the device can only get 2D positions for some reason (poor signal, wrong device orientation, bad luck, etc.), the plugin can use open-elevation API to try to ask current altitude.
 To avoid many call to the API, each request asks for points every ~10m around you, in a diameter of 200m.
 This cache can be saved to disk.